smathot/pythontutorials/content/pages/numerical/time-series.md

 ## Loading data

 In this chapter, we will analyze the per-capita gross domestic product (GDP) for several European countries in the period 2000 - 2021.
-Per-capita GDP reflects how many paid services and goods were on average produced by a single person in that country; this is a rough indicator of a country' wealth, although it suffers from many imperfections, such as that services that are provided for (almost) free by the state are largely disregarded.
+Per-capita GDP reflects how many paid services and goods were on average produced by a single person in that country; this is a rough indicator of a country's wealth, although it suffers from many imperfections, such as that services that are provided for (almost) free by the state are largely disregarded.

 This data comes originally from [EuroStat](https://ec.europa.eu/eurostat/web/main/home), where you can find the raw data as 'Real GDP per capita'.
 But I have reformatted it slightly for this chapter.
 You can download the reformatted data [here](/data/eurostat-gdp.csv).